mia-platform/cdn-publish/README.md

 - put/patch
 - delete

-Beside providing a helpful (we hope!) wrapper around the basic HTTP client needed to query the API, _Mystery Box_ provides opinionated behaviors that make the put/patch API look like `npm publish` and `yarn npm publish`
+Beside providing a helpful (we hope!) wrapper around the basic HTTP client needed to query the API, _CDN publish_ provides opinionated behaviors that make the put/patch API look like `npm publish` and `yarn npm publish`

 ## `npm`-like behaviors